ValvatorezBraveheart/FightListJavaFX-beta/README.md

 ## Installation (With Leaderboard)

+If leaderboard is not set up, the application won't crash, just that leaderboard button won't do anything

 To install the project:

-- **Download the executable file from the release section
+- Download the executable file from the release section

 To set up database for the leaderboard: